masleshov/software-artisan/_posts/2022-11-19-writing-task-manager-first.md

 ---

 Hello everybody!
 Today I'm going to start a series of articles about writing a task manager application from scratch!
-I beleive these tutorials will be helpful for those people who want to start learning programming but don't know how and what to do.
+I believe these tutorials will be helpful for those people who want to start learning programming but don't know how and what to do.
 Being a follower of the principle that the best way to learn something is practice, I decided to share my knowledge and experience here.
 Hope it will be interesting.
 Let's start!

 To start off with, we have to prepare our environment.
 We need the following tools: